How to Keep Pine Needles Out of Your Gutters

-Commercial buildings often have the capital or property management services to have the gutters cleaned regularly by costly cleaning companies, but the average homeowner doesn’t need to budget for all of that just to keep their gutters clear.
-If you’re new to home ownership or are concerned about pine needles in your gutters, here’s some helpful information for you to avoid pine needle issues with your roof and gutters.
+Commercial buildings often have the capital or property management services to have the gutters cleaned regularly by costly cleaning companies.
+However, the average homeowner doesn’t need to budget for all of that just to keep their gutters clear.
+If you’re concerned about pine needles in your gutters, here’s what you need to know.

 What Damage Can Pine Needles Inflict on Your Home?

-While pine trees don’t shed all of their needles each year like deciduous trees lose their leaves, they will always lose some.
-When the needles clump on rooftops in combination with sticks, leaves and water, they may begin to cause problems.
+While pine trees don’t shed all of their needles each year, they will always lose some.
+When the needles clump on rooftops in combination with sticks, leaves, and water, they may begin to cause problems.

 When waterlogged needle clumps sit on roof shingles for days or more, they expedite the degradation of shingles and the roof’s supporting structure.
-If unchecked for long periods of time, roofs can more quickly develop leaks and weak spots, increasing the risk of damage to property inside the home, as well as physical injury to anyone working up on the roof itself.
+If unchecked for long periods of time, roofs can more quickly develop leaks and weak spots.
+This will increase the risk of damage inside a home, as well as physical injury to anyone working up on the roof.

-Rain also can wash the needles off the shingles and into the gutters, where they tend to cause clogs leading to backed up downspouts and a whole mess of trouble.
-When downspouts are clogged, a high volume of water will then pour from the quickest route off of the roof, which may happen to be above your landscaped garden, your front door, or another undesirable area.
+Rain can also wash the needles off the shingles and into the gutters.
+This can cause gutters to clog, leading to backed-up downspouts.
+When downspouts are clogged, a high volume of water will then pour from the quickest route off of the roof.
+This may happen to be above your landscaped garden, your front door, or another undesirable area.

-The potential damage from these factors over time is substantial, so just like keeping ice-dams from forming in the winter time, you should consider it a priority to include monitoring your roof and gutters for pine needles as part of your normal yard-care routine.
+The potential damage from these factors over time is substantial.
+Just like keeping ice dams from forming in the wintertime, you should consider it a priority to monitor your roof and gutters for pine needles as part of your normal yard-care routine.

 Short-Term Tips to Help Keep Pine Needle Clutter at Bay